Who's Afraid of Virginia Woolf? (film): Cast

+The film features only four credited actors (as in the opening credits):

 Production

 Development

 The film's title alludes to the English novelist Virginia Woolf.
 She died by suicide at age 59 in 1941, leaving a note in which she expressed love for her husband Leonard Woolf and sorrow for the anguish she was causing him.
 Twenty years later, playwright Edward Albee corresponded with him, asking permission to use his late wife's name in the title of a new play, according to literary critic Leon Edel, an acquaintance of Leonard Woolf.
 Woolf granted permission, according to Edel.

 Albee's 1962 play was filled with dialogue that violated the standard moral guidelines for films at the time, including multiple instances of "goddamn" and "son of a bitch", along with "screw you", "up yours", "monkey nipples" and "hump the hostess".
 It opened on Broadway during the Cuban Missile Crisis, and audiences who had gone to the theater to forget the threat of nuclear war were shocked by the provocative language and situations that had not been seen before outside of experimental theater.

 The immediate reaction of the theater audiences, eventually voiced by critics, had been that Albee had created a play that would be a great success on Broadway, but could never be filmed in its existing form.
 Neither the audience nor the critics understood how much the Hollywood landscape was changing in the 1960s, and that it could no longer live with any meaningful Production Code.
 In bringing the play to the screen, Ernest Lehman decided he would not change the dialogue that had shocked veteran theatergoers in New York only four years earlier.
 Despite serious opposition to this decision, Lehman prevailed.